cdktf/cdktf-provider-launchdarkly/docs/team.python.md

 The team key.

+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.20.1/docs/resources/team#key Team#key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.20.2/docs/resources/team#key Team#key}

 ---